All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are compounded medications FDA-approved?

-Compounded medications are not individually FDA-approved.
-However, the active ingredients used must meet FDA and USP standards for quality and purity.
+Compounded medications aren't individually FDA-approved.
+But the active ingredients used must meet FDA and USP standards for quality and purity.
 Compounding pharmacies themselves are regulated by state boards of pharmacy and, in the case of 503B facilities, the FDA.

 How do I check if a compounding pharmacy is licensed?